How To Negotiate a Travel Nurse Contract and Get the Pay You Deserve

 Some of the most common negotiation points include:

-• Salary: Pro tip: Ask your recruiter for the lowest base pay possible since this portion of your salary will be taxed.
+• Salary – Pro tip: Ask your recruiter for the lowest base pay possible since this portion of your salary will be taxed.

-• Housing: Sometimes, this is a huge deciding factor.
+• Housing – Sometimes this is a huge deciding factor.
 Going to a beach or mountain location?
 You may want to consider whether the contract location is close to the sights or a specific neighborhood.

-• Overtime: The importance of this will depend on the lifestyle you choose as a travel nurse.
+• Overtime – The importance of this will depend on the lifestyle you choose as a travel nurse.
 Overtime won’t matter much if you just want to work 36 hours and enjoy exploring your world.
 On the other hand, this is an important point to negotiate if you are planning on earning some extra money.

-• Licensing Reimbursement: Your agency will often reimburse you for costs if you apply for a multi-state license.
+• Licensing Reimbursement – Your agency will often reimburse you for costs if you apply for a multi-state license.
 In some states, these costs can be high.
 If you incur licensing costs, ask your agency to reimburse you.

 Looking for a travel nurse agency that puts your needs first?
-Look no further than Trusted Nurse Staffing.
+You’ll find that and more with Trusted Nurse Staffing.

 Our team will get to know you and your wants and needs.
 We will happily handle negotiations and find you the best travel nurse assignment.